An Incorrect Command Entered By Employee Triggered Disruptions To S3 Storage Service, Knocking Down Dozens of Websites, Amazon Says

 Re: (Score:2)

 playbook??
 This is my data not a football!
-(Score:2, Funny)
+(Score:3, Funny)

 playbook??
 This is my data not a football!